MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlfillmemory.md

 ### -param Destination [out]

-Datatype: void*.
 A pointer to the block of memory to be filled.

 ### -param Length [in]

-Datatype: size_t.
 The number of bytes in the block of memory to be filled.

 ### -param Fill [in]

-Datatype: int.
 The value to fill the destination memory block with.
 This value is copied to every byte in the memory block that is defined by <i>Destination</i> and <i>Length</i>.

 ## -remarks